M1917 Enfield: Variants

 The M1917 action made from nickel-steel proved very strong, and was used as the basis for a variety of commercial and gunsmith-made sporting rifles in standard and magnum calibers between the world wars and after.
 Later, Remington Arms redesigned the M1917, removing the "ears" and changing it to cock-on-open, to become the Remington Model 30 series of rifles in the interwar period, which were produced from leftover receivers and barrels.

-During the Great Depression Model 30s weren't selling well, and the company decided to develop a M1917 derivative targeted to Central and South American militaries.
+During the Great Depression Model 30s were not selling well, and the company decided to develop a M1917 derivative targeted to Central and South American militaries.
 This found only one buyer in Honduras, where strongman general T. C. Andino elected in 1932 started a military modernization program.
 Remington Model 1934 rifles based on Model 30 actions with M1917 leftover parts, but fitted with a Mauser-type V sight, more familiar for soldiers using Honduran Mauser Model 1895 already in service, were produced in 7×57mm as service rifles for Honduras.
 In 1934 500 Remington Model 1934 were delivered and in 1935 2,500.

 Additional surplus rifles were bought by European arms distributors and converted to 7.92×57mm Mauser, then sold for use in the civil war in Spain during the 1930s.

 X Force was the name given to a portion of the Chinese Army equipped and trained by the US during World War II.
 One of the weapons given to X Force was the M1917 rifle.
 These rifles were too big for the small-statured Chinese soldiers so the barrels and stocks were shortened from an overall length of 46 inches for the standard M1917 to a 41-inch rifle.